-Allergy blood tests have come a long way recently, but allergy testing in babies can still be an ordeal – not to mention an unnecessary cost.
-But allergies are no joke, and food allergies can be fatal, so if a kid starts showing symptoms of an allergic reaction, parents should speak to their pediatrician immediately.
+Allergy testing has come a long way recently, but testing for baby allergies can still be an ordeal – not to mention an unnecessary cost.
+But allergies are no joke, and food allergies in babies can be fatal, so if a kid starts showing symptoms of an allergic reaction, parents should speak to their pediatrician immediately.

 “For a baby, the first sign might be eczema,” says Sonal Patel, M.D., double-board certified in allergy and clinical immunology as well as pediatrics, and author of The Mommy MD Guide to Twins, Triplets. and More.
 “When solids are started, you may notice an immediate reaction with redness, swelling, or difficulty breathing after introducing a new food.
 Other signs can include asthma or wheezing.
 Older children may see hay-fever-like symptoms with chronic congestion, rhinorrhea, and sneezing, as well.”